Peppadew vs Piquillo: Pickled Bite or Roast?

 Quick Comparison

 Peppadew Pepper measures 280–650 SHU while Piquillo Pepper registers 500–1K SHU.
-That makes Piquillo Pepper 2x hotter.
+That makes Piquillo Pepper about 1.5x hotter by upper SHU range.
 Peppadew Pepper is known for its sweet, tangy, and lightly brined flavor (C. baccatum), while Piquillo Pepper offers sweet and smoky notes (C. annuum).

 Peppadew Pepper